small-tech/watson/README.md

 That’s it!

-Now you can customise the template further to create your app, knowing you have scaffolding that adheres to elementary OS guidelines.
+Now you can customise the template further to create your app, knowing you have a base that adheres to elementary OS guidelines.

 Before moving on, make sure you review the AppCenter [publishing requirements](https://docs.elementary.io/develop/appcenter/publishing-requirements) before you [submit your app](https://developer.elementary.io/).